John Rosenblum, Chair

 Pat is the Business Manager at Kieve-Wavus, a position he assumed in 2001 after 36 years experience in financial and administrative positions in banking, electric utilities and healthcare industries including 15 years as a vice president of finance and administrative services.
 Pat is a member of the Board of Trustees of Miles Health Care, now Lincoln Country Healthcare, and has served as Chairman of both the hospital and the holding company.
 He has also served on the boards of the Kennebec Valley YMCA, the Midcoast United Way, and the Brunswick Area Chamber of Commerce in a variety of leadership positions.
 Pat holds a B.S. in Business from the University of Colorado and a MBA from the University of Southern Maine.
 He and his wife Stella live in Bristol, Maine and have 4 children and 5 grandchildren.
 And, along with his son-in-law, Pat is the proud owner of a Carney 24 completed in 2005.

-Thomas R. Moore, Secretary
+Thomas R. Moore, Vice Chair

 Tom and his wife Sue are residents of Owls Head, Maine and spend part of the year in Portland, Oregon near their kids and grandkids.